 - The second difference is that hydrocodeine has a higher risk of addiction.
 This is because it produces euphoria at lower doses than codeine.
 The euphoric effects are more likely to lead to abuse and addiction.

 - The third difference is that hydrocodeine is available in extended-release formulations.
 This means that the effects of hydrocodeine last longer than codeine.

 - Codeine is available in both oral and injectable formulations.
 Hydrocodeine is only available in oral formulations.

 Dependence vs. Addiction

-When it comes to hydrocodeine vs codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variation ranging from seven to 14 times less power.
-Hydrocodeine is roughly twice as strong as codeine, making it three to seven times less potent than morphine.
+Regarding hydrocodeine vs. codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variations ranging from seven to 14 times less power.
+Hydrocodeine is approximately twice as strong as codeine, making it three to seven times less potent than morphine.

 Prescriptions Can Cause Addiction

-If you are struggling with a codeine or hydrocodeine addiction, it is important to get help.
-There are many treatment options available, and the sooner you get help, the better your chances of recovery.
+If you are struggling with a codeine or hydrocodeine addiction, it is essential to get help.
+Many treatment options are available, and the sooner you get help, the better your chances of recovery.